bcornec/wod-set/profile/ADMIN-GUIDE.md

 2. Creating the Wokshop directory (`mkdir WKSHP-xyz`)
 3. Copying the developer's content into it and ensure the naming conventions exposed upper have been followed.
 Commit the changes in your branch (`git add -p ; git commit`)
 4. Pushing your modifications into your forked repository (`git push myrepo`).
-5. Testing the workshop either locally or on the backend server leveraging the `wod-test-action.sh` script.
+5. Testing the workshop either locally or on the wod-backend server leveraging the `wod-test-action.sh` script.

 The live content inside the `wod-notebooks` directory is what will be used during the deployment of the workshop so you can directly use it starting from now.